 After the bishop imposed hands, other priests participating in the Mass also imposed hands on the candidates.
 Since priests lack the fullness of the priesthood, what … Continue reading

 The other day I read about another dreadfully misguided and spiritually dangerous fraud perpetrated in North Carolina, another fake “ordination” of a woman.
 Women, of course, cannot every be ordained to any of the Holy Orders (that includes diaconate). … Continue reading

 “The past few weeks have again seen a number of ordinations of new deacons and priests in the dioceses of northwestern Europe.
 24 of them, in 13 … Continue reading

 Over at Catholic World Report there is a piece by Fr.
 Peter Stravinskas, who reflects on 40 years of priesthood… his own.
 His 40th anniversary of ordination comes up on 27 May.

 A while back I wrote that people get the priests that they deserve.
 Collectively, at least.
 Priests don’t just spring full grown from the heads of… cabbage.

 Many readers here will recall that Mickens loathes Benedict XVI.
-He lost his job with The Tablet, the UK’s worst catholic … Continue reading
+He lost his job with The Tablet, the UK’s worst catholic weekly, … Continue reading

-From a reader… QUAERITUR: I have been reading it for 4 years and it has greatly helped me as a Catholic and in discerning my vocation.
-I am 18 and strongly feel called to the priesthood.
-My question is, are … Continue reading
+I have been reading it for 4 years and it has greatly helped me as a Catholic and in discerning my vocation.

 I am in Denver, preaching for a Forty Hours Devotion following, of course, the Clementine Instruction in the Extraordinary Form of the Roman Rite.